 In addition to our free e-book, you can also read our “Create your Create your perfect online personality quiz” blog post – we go into much greater detail about crafting results.

-Now that you have learned the basics of how enneagram tests work, lets start creating one using the quiz maker from Riddle.
+Now that you have learned the basics of how enneagram tests work, lets start creating one using the online quiz maker from Riddle.

 Sure, there are other tools out there – but we’re a wee bit biased because: